Ligne Claire

 What is the ligne claire illustration style?▾

-Is ligne claire suitable for children's books?▾
+Is ligne claire good for children's books?▾

 Related Styles